wonkledge/okatsu/README.md

 ##### 	Be careful

-​		That function must be used inside `feature` function
+​		This function must be used inside `feature` function.

 ##### 	Signature